 This class is never explicitly instantiated; is is created by a RangedConstraint to allow accessing a bound value and the dual variable value corresponding to the relevant bound as a separate object.
-The constraint has two bounds and two dual variables; these are not immediately available through the ${\it RangedConstraint}$ object, but can be accessed through a ${\it BoundInterfaceConstraint}$.
+The constraint has two bounds and two dual variables; these are not immediately available through the RangedConstraint object, but can be accessed through a BoundInterfaceConstraint.

-$$b_l \leq a^T x \leq b_u$$
+$$b_l \le a^T x \le b_u$$

-SliceConstraint
+${\it SliceConstraint}$

-$BoundInterface {\it Constraint.dual} - {\it Get the dual solution values of the constraint.} \\ BoundInterface {\it Constraint.index} - {\it Get a single element from a one-dimensional constraint.} \\$
+''' BoundInterfaceConstraint.dual - Get the dual solution values of the constraint.
+BoundInterfaceConstraint.index - Get a single element from a one-dimensional constraint.
 BoundInterfaceConstraint.slice - Create a slice constraint.

-${\it Constraint.getModel}$ - Return the model that the constraint belongs to.

-Constraint. getND - Return the number of dimensions in the constraint shape.
+Constraint.getModel - Return the model that the constraint belongs to.
+Constraint.getND - Return the number of dimensions in the constraint shape.
 Constraint.getShape - Return the constraint's shape.

-${\it Constraint.getSize}$ - Return the total number of elements in the constraint.

-Constraint. level - Get the primal solution values of the constraint.
+Constraint.getSize - Return the total number of elements in the constraint.
+Constraint.level - Get the primal solution values of the constraint.
 Constraint.remove - Remove the constraint from the model.

-$SliceConstraint.\ toString$ - Create a human readable string representation of the constraint.
+Constraint.update - Update part of a constraint.
+SliceConstraint.toString - Create a human readable string representation of the constraint. '''